 I then went, with my parents, to speak to my head of year.
 My parents were adamant the bullying had to stop.
 My head of year listened to everything we all said and then he said something that has stayed with me for the last 15 years.

 Things must have been different 15 years ago as this was how things were left.
+Discrimination was just accepted.
 The kids involved got suspended for a week and I was then picked on even more when they came back to school.
-I didn’t tell anyone though, I was ginger, I was going to get picked on because of it, I was just going to accept it and get used to it.
+I didn’t tell anyone though, I was red haired, I was going to get picked on because of it, I was just going to accept it and get used to it.

 Day in and day out I had kids calling me names.
 I had ginger hair, braces and glasses.
 I stopped wearing glasses and muddled through with not being able to read the board in class and not being able to see what number bus was coming when I was standing at the bus stop – anything to give them one less thing to pick on me for.
 The braces came off when I was 15 too but they still had my hair colour to use as ammunition.